-In the event that the school receives more applications than the number of places it has available, places will be given to those children who meet any of the criteria set out below, in order, until all places are filled.
+In the event that the school receives more applications than the number of places it has available, places will be given to those children who meet any of the criteria set out below, in order until all places are filled.

-- 1. Highest priority will be given to looked-after children and all previously looked-after children who apply for a place at the school. - 2.
-Priority will next be given to children on the basis of social or medical need.
-The school requires supporting evidence if you are making an application on the basis of social or medical need. - 3.
-Priority will next be given to children of staff at the school, in either of the following circumstances: - a) The member of staff has been employed at the school for 2 or more years at the time at which the application for admission to the school is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 4.
+- 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school. - 2.
+Priority will next be given to children of staff at the school, in either of the following circumstances: - a) The member of staff has been employed at the school for 2 or more years at the time at which the application for admission to the school is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
+Priority will next be given to children who attend named feeder schools for each academy (King's Lynn Academy only) - 4.
 Priority will next be given to children with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
-Priority will not be given to children with siblings who are former pupils of the school.
+Priority will not be given to children with siblings who are former pupils of the school. - 5.
+Other children living inside the catchment area. - 6.
+Other children living outside the catchment area.